Faruq-Hameed/java_prgm_1_-_2/README.md

 The Integer.valueOfcommand converts a string to an integer and the Double.valueOfconverts it to a floating-point.
 The evaluation of an expression is always performed before its value is assigned to a variable.
 An expression is evaluated where it occurs in the program's source code

+if all of the variables in the division expression are integers, the resulting value is an integer as well.
+If the dividend or divisor (or both!) of the division is a floating point number, the result is a floating point number as well.